What are Digital Assets?

 There is huge potential in the security token industry as they address the shortcomings of traditional securities:

 - Regulatory compliance (KYC, AML, etc.) can be enforced through the underlying protocol.

 - Both regulators and issuers have real-time data on how securities are allocated and traded in the market.

 - Traditionally illiquid assets such as real estate or art can be tokenized, allowing for better price discovery, fractional ownership, and more liquidity.

-- The cost of managing securities drops dramatically as the token can act as a management entity.
+- The cost of managing securities decreases dramatically as the protocol can act as a management entity.